Munklar/Partridge-Puzzle/Solutions/Status.md

 I also was running pn5.java on my MacBook Air (1.3 GHz four core CPU) and it crashed after running for over a month looking for solutions to n=14.
 It got to attempt #5,497,558,138,889 after 52,465.41 minutes.
 That's 1,746,407 configurations per second which I think is none too shabby for a laptop.

-I alsow was running tr5.java on the same laptop for n=25.
+I also was running tr5.java on the same laptop for n=25.
 That would have taken months, maybe years, to find a solution.
 It had only reached attempt #2,405,181,685,769 after 52,584.90 minutes.

 So that's it for now.